PGCE (Physics)

 In addition to being awarded the PGCE qualification, successful interns are also recommended for Qualified Teacher Status, which indicates that they have met the requirements of the Government’s Teachers’ Standards.

-The teaching of the sciences in state secondary schools is normally organised within a single Science department or faculty to which teachers from the different sciences contribute their respective expertise Such a structure is reflected in the Oxford Department which, while actively recruiting for trainee teachers of the separate sciences – biology, chemistry and physics – works as a co-ordinated team of scientists.
+The teaching of the sciences in state secondary schools is normally organised within a single science department or faculty to which teachers from the different sciences contribute their respective expertise.
+Such a structure is reflected in the Oxford department which, while actively recruiting for student teachers of the separate sciences – biology, chemistry and physics – works as a co-ordinated team of scientists.

 The course aims to produce high quality teachers of the sciences across the 11-19 age range who will not only become competent teachers but will quickly become innovative leaders in their field.
 Interns will gain expertise in the different strategies for teaching science, and will get insights into the way that pupils learn across the whole range of attainments, aptitudes and pupil differences.